openvswitch/ovs/Documentation/tutorials/ovs-advanced.rst

 Testing Table 1
 ---------------

-``ofproto/trace`` allows us to test the ingress VLAN rules that we added above.
+``ofproto/trace`` allows us to test the ingress VLAN flows that we added above.

 Example 1: Packet on Trunk Port
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~